The mutiny on the Bounty...

 The scene depicted above never happened...

-When the Bounty made its final visit to Tahiti,
+When they made their final visit to Tahiti,

 Fletcher Christian did not get off the boat.